-When Google employee and Haas alumnus Michael Martin (MBA ’09) wanted to continue his father’s legacy of improving the quality of and access to mental healthcare, he reached out to the Healthcare Association and Tech Club at the UC Berkeley Haas Graduate School of Business.
-To better support construction workers facing disproportionate rates of anxiety, addiction, depression, and suicide, Martin and Google partnered with Haas in the first ever John E. Martin Mental Healthcare Tech Challenge.
+When Google employee and Haas alumnus Michael Martin (MBA ’09) wanted to continue his father’s legacy of improving the quality of and access to mental healthcare, he partnered with Haas to host a case competition with generous support from Google.

 Next: HP Enterprise